Version control for beginners

 • look at the Git history Git history

-• explore each of your two commits
+• explore each of your two commits, paying particular attention to the diffs

 Branching